Kurt Lockwood: Career

 In 2005, Sex-Z Pictures offered Lockwood the directing reins, as well as the lead, in his first full-length feature The Decline of Western Civilization, Part 69: The Porno Years, which was an homage to one of Penelope Spheeris' classic rock/metal documentaries, The Decline of Western Civilization II.

 In addition to his many scenes in other adult movies, Lockwood has continued to direct features for Bo Kenney and Sex-Z Pictures.
 He took the helm with such titles as L.A.
 Vice, a takeoff on the 1980s television series Miami Vice, as well as Lords of Doggie Style Town, Thumbsuckers, Teen Cock Rockers 2, and The Real Boogie Nights, a parody of the 1997 film Boogie Nights, with Kurt assuming the "Dirk Diggler" role.

 In 2007, Lockwood retired from the porn industry and moved to Spain to be with his expecting girlfriend.
 However, he briefly returned to the industry in 2008 and performed in bisexual and transsexual scenes.

 In 2012, Lockwood returned to Los Angeles to resume his adult film career.
 In 2013, Lockwood tried his hand in stand-up comedy.
-In August 2014, he relocated to Las Vegas to take advantage of the increased adult filming there.
-Currently, Lockwood works for the Men of Sapphire male strip show in Las Vegas, NV.